fiberplane/fp-bindgen/README.md

 ### Using existing Rust types

-Sometimes you may wish to use Rust types for your protocol that you want to use directly in the generated runtime or plugin implementation.
-In such a case, generation of the data types would be a hindrance, rather than an aid, so we allow explicit annotations to achieve this:
+Sometimes you may wish to use Rust types for your protocol that you also want to use directly in the generated runtime or plugin implementation.
+In such a case, generation of the data types might force you to perform unnecessary copies, so we allow explicit annotations to import the existing definition instead of generating a new one:

 **Example:**